 Since childhood, these style rules have been ingrained in us.
 These rules are geared towards making our bodies appear slimmer and longer with curves only in the places deemed by society to be acceptable and those acceptable locations keep shifting.

-One decade it’s hips and breasts, another decade it’s just the rear, another decade and not a single curve is acceptable.
+One decade it’s hips and breasts, another decade it’s just the rear, another decade, and not a single curve is acceptable.
 It’s harder to keep up with than eyebrow trends.
 And like eyebrow trends, we often look back at photos of our past selves with regret.

 Some style rules can distract or emphasize, but no wrap dress or even pair of Spanx will give you a different body.
 Take a stroll through your Facebook timeline or flip through a family album.
-Heck, even use Google Images to search a public figure and a single year (so it’s similar size and and age) and scroll through images of that person.
+Heck, even use Google Images to search a public figure and a single year (so it’s a similar size and age) and scroll through images of that person.

 What stands out?
 Is it how trim they look in that black dress versus the green one?
 Is it how proportional their body looks with that top that hits exactly at the perfect place on their hip?
-Is it how their shoulders look much more narrow in that photo wearing bootcut jeans than the one where they resemble a linebacker in the same top styled with skinny jeans?
+Is it how their shoulders look much more narrow in that photo wearing bootcut jeans than in the one where they resemble a linebacker in the same top styled with skinny jeans?
 I am betting it's none of that.

 Octavia Spencer's Figure-Flattering Style Uniform

 I adore Octavia Spencer.
 She is a talented dramatic and comedic actress who has earned many well-deserved awards.
-She is an activist, a producer, even a children’s book author.
-Octavia Spencer is 48 years old, 5'2″, and has a shape that I and likely many of you can relate to.
+She is an activist, a producer, and even a children’s book author.
+Octavia Spencer is 48 years old, 5'2″, and has a shape that I, and likely many of you can relate to.
 For the 2019 Oscars, she wore a sparkly blue gown by Christian Siriano.

-This is a traditionally “flattering” fit and flare silhouette paired with off-the-shoulder detail creates the effect of an hourglass.
+This is a traditionally “flattering” fit and flare silhouette paired with off-the-shoulder detail creating the effect of an hourglass.
 The column of color keeps the eye moving and the sleeves drape to strategically hide the widest part of a woman’s upper arm.

 Octavia, like many of us, finds a silhouette she feels good in and sticks to it.
-She wears the fit and flare silhouette in a variety of lengths for both red carpet and more casual events, especially when she knows she will have to sit down at some point.
+She wears the fit and flare silhouette in a variety of lengths for both the red carpet and more casual events, especially when she knows she will have to sit down at some point.

-Spencer has a few silhouettes she repeatedly wears that tick off the style rule boxes for figure flattery – longer jackets over untucked tops with skinny pants or jeans to hide curves, blazers cut to nip in at the waist over fitted but strategically gathered and shirred dark-colored dresses to make the figure recede, or a peplum top with a knee-length straight skirt or cigarette pants to create an hourglass shape and camouflage the stomach.
+Spencer has a few silhouettes she repeatedly wears that tick off the style rule boxes for figure flattery – longer jackets over tucked or untucked tops with skinny pants or jeans to hide curves, blazers cut to nip in at the waist over fitted but strategically gathered and shirred dark-colored dresses to make the figure recede, or a peplum top with a knee-length straight skirt or cigarette pants to create an hourglass shape and camouflage the stomach.